By Tim Knight

 The longer-term picture on the ES remains the same, as the daily chart below shows: a resolute march higher, day after day, with recent weeks having virtually no volatility whatever.

 Of course, if there was any symmetry in this market, these overnight gains for the bulls would be laid waste by Friday’s close, just as Thursday’s drop was eliminated by the terminus of the 10/19 day session.
-However, something tells me that it isn’t going to work out quite that way.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+However, something tells me that it isn’t going to work out quite that way.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.